All Episodes

 In fact, they're the best experts because they really were inside.

-Okay, who's this guy?
+Who's this guy?

 Who's that guy?

-So the question people, okay, let them go, or give them their rights or whatever, and we've had them down there for too long, misunderstands the whole process, but it's understandable people would misunderstand the process because it's not being explained.
+And we've had them down there for too long, misunderstands the whole process, but it's understandable people would misunderstand the process because it's not being explained.

-Instead, Club Gitmo is a legal black hole, or it's presented as a torture chamber rather than an intelligence success story.
+Instead, Club Gitmo is a legal black hole or it's presented as a torture chamber rather than an intelligence success story.

-Uh and I th it's one of the frustrating things about this administration.
+And it's one of the frustrating things about this administration.

 I had no clue.

-You did, Sturdley?
+You did, sternly?

 Well, why didn't you say something about it?

-It even it was it was hilarious.
+It was hilarious.

-Joe Biden was up there telling the blacks who were watching on television in the audience that black men, hey no, no, no, it is not unmanly to wear a condom.
+Joe Biden was up there telling the blacks who were watching on television in the audience that black men, hey, no, no, no, it is not unmanly to wear a condom.

 Barack and I got an AIDS test.

-And Obama's whoa, what is this?
+And Obama said, whoa, what is this?

-But I was stopping the here.
+But I was stopping here.

-We've got we've got all of that.
+We've got all of that.

 Plus, ladies and gentlemen, Al Gore has canceled all personal appearances for the next six months.

-He was supposed to do a global warming speech, I think in Taipei.
+He was supposed to do a global warming speech, I think, in Taipei.

-Uh something about his presidential run that he's thinking about.
+Something about his presidential run that he's thinking about.

-Uh yet he's out there, you know, full of denials.
+Yet he's out there, you know, full of denials.

 So a lot coming up.

-800 282-2882, if you want to be on the program.
+If you want to be on the program.

 We'll be right back.